I love it and I hate it.

 If you’re on the market for a new loan your best bet might be deleting your Facebook account altogether.

-Lending Club has been assessing social media accounts, in addition to normal credit checks, to help determine credit worthiness for three years.
+Lending Club has been assessing social media accounts in addition to normal credit checks to help determine credit worthiness for three years.

-There are now companies that assess you credit worthiness by your social media behavior.
+There are now companies that assess your credit worthiness by your social media behavior.
 These companies will watch your activity on sites like Facebook and Twitter to help determine your credit worthiness.
 The information you post, frequency in which you post, and your friends list is all taken into consideration.

 Loss of Employment

-If you’re in the market for a new job delete any embarrassing comments or pictures of yourself from your social media accounts.
+If you’re in the market for a new job, delete any embarrassing comments or pictures of yourself from your social media accounts.
 More and more employers are searching for your name in Google and checking your social media accounts to get an idea of what type of person you are.